grm34/ZenMaxBuilder/README.md

 - `failed to add toolchain bin to the PATH` : occurs if the `PATH` is not correctly set, please open an issue.

-- An error occurs when getting the kernel version : your source is not configured for the selected compiler.
+- An error occurs when getting the kernel version : in most cases your source is not configured for the selected compiler.
 Change compiler or edit your `Makefile` accordingly.

 - `kernel version not found` : same as above or issue with your source.